 What is P6’s methodology for flight training?

 We believe in immersion.
-Flying is a mental, physical and psychological endeavour, which requires time and patience.
+Flying is a mental, physical and psychological endeavor, which requires time and patience.
 It’s an endurance game.
 There is a real benefit to going all-in, as opposed to stretching your training out.
 Our pedagogy shapes knowledgable, well-rounded pilots who operate like professionals.

 How long does it take to become a pilot, in terms of actual length and logbook hours?